wemyss/meteor-infinite-scroll/README.md

 `.infinite-label` is only visible when the subscription is loading.

 # Todo:
-- Customizable threshold for loading more results
+- Customisable threshold for loading more results